 - You will need TOS ROM images for any emulator.
 A good collection is here

 When the Atari ST came out, Boscov’s was one of the first stores to offer it.
 And it also went on super sale at one point.
 I got a 520ST with TOS 1.0 on disk (with 512MB RAM).
 I first had the monochrome monitor and then got the color one.
 The Atari ST sensed which monitor you had and either booted to color (320×200 16 colors or 640×200 4 colors) or monochrome (640×400).
 The monochrome screen was rock steady and crystal clear and was great for desktop publishing.
-It actually had a better refresh rate and more screen real estate than the Mac.
+It actually had a better refresh rate and more screen real estate than the first Macs.

-I later got the upgraded STE with 4096 colors, stereo sound, a blitter graphics coprocessor and more RAM.
+I later got the upgraded STE with 4096 colors, stereo sound, a blitter graphics coprocessor, and more RAM.

 The oddest thing about the Atari ST and Amiga era is that the ST is really the upgrade from the Commodore 64 or 128 and the Amiga is really the upgrade from the Atari 800.
 Here’s that story:

 Atari had invested in the company that was building the graphics coprocessor chips and sound chips plus the Amiga’s multitasking OS, headed up by Jay Miner, who had designed the chips in the Atari 800.
-The Atari 800 was always far ahead of it’s competitors technologically – the Atari 800 had 512 colors vs the C64’s 16, it had custom chips for graphics and sound, real keyboards, stuff like that – and this was to continue with the next Atari PC, as yet unnamed.
+The Atari 800 was always far ahead of its competitors technologically – the Atari 800 had 512 colors vs the C64’s 16, it had custom chips for graphics and sound, real keyboards, and stuff like that – and this was to continue with the next Atari PC, as yet unnamed.

 How the new Atari came out with a machine that was so good in so short of a time is truly amazing.
 I always thought it was a great example of doing more with less.
-I still like it’s simple OS and interface and speed.
-It boots super fast even in emulators, and software loads quickly.
+I still like its simple OS and interface and speed.
+It boots super fast even in emulators, and the software loads quickly.

 I was impressed with how programmers pushed the ST hardware over time, too.
-When the STE (ST Enhanced) came out, we got a 4096 color palette, 8-bit digitally sampled stereo sound and a DMA chip, hardware scrolling and a blitter chip and more.
+When the STE (ST Enhanced) came out, we got a 4096 color palette, 8-bit digitally sampled stereo sound and a DMA chip, hardware scrolling and a blitter chip, and more.
 But clever programmers created games using 60+ colors that used huge animated sprites.
-The game Lethal Xcess shows all this off well and there are other programs that allowed the ST to do things far beyond it’s “out of the box” capabilities.
+The game Lethal Xcess shows all this off well and there are other programs that allowed the ST to do things far beyond its “out of the box” capabilities.

 The ST never got true multitasking until just before Atari went away – something the Amiga had from day one (and was ahead of IBM and Apple by many years).
 But again, most of the things I did regularly, were able to be done using a form of multitasking.
 Things like file downloads and printing were handled with clever software interrupts so you could effectively multitask in the background while you did other things.

 But both companies made a fatal strategic blunder and competed against each other rather than IBM and Apple, even though both machines were far superior in those days to the PC or Mac.
-Neither machine really made a dent in markets other than gaming, though the later Amigas had add in boards that allowed it to do truly professional video work and the ST became the number one machine for musicians working with MIDI worldwide.
+Neither machine really made a dent in markets other than gaming, though the later Amigas had add-in boards that allowed it to do truly professional video work and the ST became the number one machine for musicians working with MIDI worldwide.

 ST enthusiasts ported a version of Doom to run on the last Atari ST ever created – the Falcon030.
-The Falcon came out too late to save Atari but it had a 16Mhz 68030 with a 68881/2 FPU and an amazing chip – the 56001 – a true DSP chip, plus MultiTOS, an multitasking version to TOS, video modes that competed with VGA and SVGA, and a lot more.
+The Falcon came out too late to save Atari but it had a 16Mhz 68030 with a 68881/2 FPU and an amazing chip – the 56001 – a true DSP chip, plus MultiTOS, a multitasking version to TOS, video modes that competed with VGA and SVGA, and a lot more.
 Doom runs great and even runs with enhanced graphics and sound on the Falcon030.

 It’s all history now and being kept alive by a small group of enthusiasts.